tarwn/lessthandot-hugo/blogs/content/posts/2011-04-10-when-changing-column-data-types.md

 > I have a SQL Server 2005 database with a datetime column.
 There is already data in the table but now the customer needs dates before 1753.
 So I decided to migrate the database to a SQL Server 2008 to use the datetime2 type.
 >
-> However I can&#8217;t just switch the type of the column from datetime to datetime2.
+> However I can't just switch the type of the column from datetime to datetime2.
 Is there a way to do this conversion or do I have to reimport the data?

 > Someone else answered the following